apono-interviews/fullstack-interview/README.md

 ## Maui's Requirements for the Tool

-1. Maintain records of all places (can be hardcoded).
+1. Maintain records of all places, citizens and roles (can be hardcoded).
-2. Citizens have roles granting access to specific places (citizens and roles can be hardcoded).
+2. Roles are granting access to specific places.
-3. Roles can have sub-roles, inheriting permissions.
+3. Roles can have sub-roles, inheriting permissions (access to places) of their parent roles.
+4. All citizens should be assigned to a role (can be hardcoded).
-4. Maui will use the tool to verify citizen access, so a user-friendly UI is essential.
+5. Maui will use the tool to verify citizen access, so a user-friendly UI is essential.
-5. **Record every access check (allowed or denied) in the system and provide a UI to review access logs.**
+6. **Record every access check (allowed or denied) in the system and provide a UI to review access logs.**

 ## Your Task